leanprover/fp-lean/functional-programming-lean/src/getting-to-know/functions-and-definitions.md

 In Lean, new names are defined using the colon-equal operator`:=` rather than `=`.
-This is because `=` is used to describe equalities between existing expressions, and using two different operators helps keep these usages different.
+This is because `=` is used to describe equalities between existing expressions, and using two different operators helps prevent confusion.

-In the definition of `{{#example_in Examples/Intro.lean helloNameVal}}`, `{{#example_out Examples/Intro.lean helloNameVal}}` is simple enough
-that Lean is able to determine the definition's type automatically.
+In the definition of `{{#example_in Examples/Intro.lean helloNameVal}}`, the expression `{{#example_out Examples/Intro.lean helloNameVal}}` is simple enough that Lean is able to determine the definition's type automatically.
 However, most definitions are not so simple, so it will usually be necessary to add a type.
 This is done using a colon after the name being defined.

 ```Lean
 {{#example_decl Examples/Intro.lean lean}}